Skip to content

 Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission – at no extra cost to you.

 If you’re heading to New York in December, you have to add the Dyker Heights lights to your New York itinerary.
 We visited the Dyker Heights holiday lights in December 2024 and absolutely loved them!
+It felt like a ‘different’ experience and we left feeling even more festive than when we arrived.

 In this guide, I’ll share how to see the Dyker Heights Christmas lights, how to get to Dyker Heights, what to expect, tips for visiting with kids, and answer all the big questions like: